SGC-CGS/geo-explorer/charts/readme.md

 ## TODO
 - Add chart icon to side panel
-- Make chart unavailable if no polygon clicked (alert)
+- Make chart unavailable if no polygon clicked (alert)?
+  - Add model-container alert like the one in CSGE V1
+    - Text: "No charts available.
+Select one or more locations to generate charts."
 - Overlay and widget should use an association instead of inheritance
 - Develop sub charts (related indicator?
 Remove related indicator value when clicked?)
 - Download button? https://www.quebec.ca/en/health/health-issues/a-z/2019-coronavirus/situation-coronavirus-in-quebec/
-- Add model-container alert like the one in CSGE V1
-  - Text: "No charts available.
-Select one or more locations to generate charts."
-- Remove chart type selection and instead leave it up to the SME?
+- Chart type up to SME
-- Update width when too many regions selected?

-## Ongoing
-- Animate chart
+- Handle overcrowding in charts
-- Add chart interaction
+- Add axis titles?
-  - Tooltip
 - Tick marks get weird
-- Link charts to map data
-- Do something about the crowding when too many rectangles and large y-axis values

 ## Author(s)